Amber Moore: 2006–2010

-In the fall of 2006, Amber arrived in Genoa City (On The Young and the Restless).
+In the fall of 2006, Amber arrived in Genoa City (on The Young and the Restless).
 Amber became acquainted with many of the residences of Genoa City when helping Neil Winters' (Kristoff St. John) club Indigo by singing there.
 She reunited with friend Lauren Fenmore (Tracey E. Bregman) who gave her a job at her boutique.
 Amber met town matriarch Katherine Chancellor (Jeanne Cooper) and they became very dear friends.
 When Kay began having dreams about her past where she dreamt she switched Jill Foster Abbott (Jess Walton) baby nearly forty years prior, Amber decided to start help searching for the long-lost baby (so it seemed until 2009).

 Amber's search ended when she contacted a guy named Cane Ashby (Daniel Goddard) who wound up coming to Genoa City.
 She began a relationship with Cane when it was discovered he was Jill's long-lost child and the possible heir to a fortune.
-Amber had her friend Alison Stewart and staged a fake marriage (Alison pretended to be Cane) at a Las Vegas.
+Amber and her friend Alison Stewart staged a fake marriage (Alison pretended to be Cane) in Las Vegas.
 The marriage ended when the truth was revealed.
 Amber briefly dated Adrian Korbel (Eyal Podell).

 Amber started a brief rivalry with Lily Winters (Christel Khalil) who won Cane's heart shortly after.
 Amber tried (but failed) to win Cane back.
 Amber started flirting with Lily's then-husband Daniel Romalotti (Michael Graziadei).
 Daniel and Lily's marriage ended when Lily found porn (naked pictures of Amber) on Daniel's phone.
 Amber and Daniel eventually started a relationship.
 After this, Amber's previous boyfriend (after she left L.A) named Plum arrived in Genoa City.
 Later Kevin Fisher (Greg Rikaart) found Plum dead and they all found out that he had thousands of dollars.
 Amber, Kevin and Daniel made a pact not to talk about the money to anyone and not to use it, but Amber did.

 Amber's infatuated stalker Deacon Sharpe arrived in town and shook up Amber and Daniel's relationship by blackmailing Amber and framing Daniel for art theft.
 Amber in an attempt to keep Daniel from being prosecuted slept with Deacon.
 Eventually Deacon tried harder to come between the couple, and Daniel's controlling mother, Phyllis Summers (Michelle Stafford), enforced it.
 Nonetheless, Amber and Daniel married, but Deacon continued to harass the couple, and was arrested and jailed.
 Amber and Daniel's marriage hit another bumpy road when Amber caught a drugged Daniel in bed with Sheila's daughter Daisy Carter (Yvonne Zima).
 Amber left town with Little Eric, marking the end of Daniel and Amber's marriage.